Correspondence Tracker & Management Tool

 My Solution

-An updates ticker at the very top, to notify users immediately when a pending request has been replied to.
+An updates ticker at the very top, to notify users immediately when a pending correspondence has been replied to.

 My Solution

-I addressed this uncertainty in the user by rdesigning the form to contain a preview of the message/request being sent out.
+I addressed this uncertainty by redesigning the form to contain a preview of the message/request being sent out.
 This way, as users were to fill out the form and add documentation they could see a auto updating preview of what they were going to send out.

 Establishing a Look & Feel

-The client provided brand guidelines were limited to a simple color pallet.
-After some discussion I was given the freedom to expand upon their pallet and develop comprehensive brand guildlines, which include color, typography, iconography, and other elements.
+The client provided brand guidelines were limited to a color pallet.
+After some discussion I was given the freedom to expand upon their pallet and develop comprehensive brand guidelines, which include color, typography, iconography, and other elements.

-I also leveraged Microsoft Fluent’s UI kit to assist in the devlopement of the design system.
+I also leveraged Microsoft Fluent’s UI kit to assist in the development of the design system.

 Updating to High Fidelity